BrianCampbell-01/Simple-network-gui/README.md

 # Simple-network-gui
-takes in subnet and local ip to display host ip
+Takes in subnet and local ip to display host ip Created using QT framework